Electronic Logs for Truckers in Canada

 Canada ELD Mandate Compliance Timeline

 Under the Canadian ELD mandate, all commercial vehicles need to electronically record their logs through an approved logbook device.
-This includes self-reporting on on-duty hours, off-duty hours, and daily driving time.
+This includes self-reporting on-duty hours, off-duty hours, and daily driving time.
 Transport Canada made the first announcement regarding the ELD mandate in 2017.

 The ELD mandate was issued by Transport Canada on June 13, 2019.
 The issue was published through Gazette II.
-The Canadian ELD mandate will come into full effect on and from June 12, 2021.
+The Canadian ELD mandate came into effect on June 12, 2021.

-Carrier or commercial vehicle drivers who fail to comply with the ELD mandate rules will face fines and serious legal issues.
+Carrier or commercial vehicle drivers who fail to comply with the ELD mandate rules by that date will face fines and serious legal issues.
 This compliance date is not applicable for carriers or vehicle drivers that meet the exemption criteria.

-What is HOS247
+What Is HOS247